svenstaro/miniserve/README.md

 - darkhttpd: Not easily available on Windows and it's not as easy as download and go.
 - Python built-in webserver: Need to have Python installed, it's low performance, and also doesn't do correct MIME type handling in some cases.
+- netcat: Not as convenient to use and sending directories is [somewhat involved](https://nakkaya.com/2009/04/15/using-netcat-for-file-transfers/).